Ondo Citizens Set Agenda for Engaging NDDC on Accountability and Efficiency in Service Delivery

 As part of an ongoing programme to institutionalize probity in the operation of the Niger Delta Development Commission, NDDC, Alone launched the Strengthening Civic and Community Actions Against Corruption in NDDC campaign.
 The project, supported by MacArthur Foundation, seeks to strengthen community agency and Civil Society Organizations (CSOs) in the Niger Delta region to advocate for transparency and accountability in the management of public resource by the Niger delta Development Commission in order to advance effective service delivery in the region.

-Speaking at the event, Social Action’s Programes Coordinator, Isaac Botti in his opening remarks noted that Ondo like other oil-rich Niger Delta states suffer significantly from the level of impunity by the Commission due to lack of critical checks and effective oversight by due process institutions as well as poor citizens engagement.
-He noted that funds for development projects that would have improved the lives of the citizens most times end up in the private pockets of public office holders and assured them of Social Action’s support as they set agenda and work plan for engaging NDDC
+Speaking at the event, Alone’s Programes Coordinator, Isaac Botti in his opening remarks noted that Ondo like other oil-rich Niger Delta states suffer significantly from the level of impunity by the Commission due to lack of critical checks and effective oversight by due process institutions as well as poor citizens engagement.
+He noted that funds for development projects that would have improved the lives of the citizens most times end up in the private pockets of public office holders and assured them of Alone’s support as they set agenda and work plan for engaging NDDC

 Groups set agenda for carrying out needs assessment in their communities and map out strategies to engage the NDDC

 While taking the participants through “The NDDC Mandate”, Senior Programs Officer of Alone, Prince Edegbuo lamented the cronyism and fiscal recklessness that have permeated the Commission.
 According to him, the Commission established in 2000 has failed to deliver on its mandate of ensuring development of the Niger Delta region.
 He therefore charged the people to make use of the power of their voices and probe the Commission as it is citizens’ duty to ensure development occurs in their region.